-The Alter G treadmill allows for typical forward treadmill motion at varying speeds, and with the push of a button can be set in a backward motion allowing a patient to walk backwards.
+The Alter G treadmill allows for typical forward treadmill motion at varying speeds.
+Also, with the push of a button, can be set in a backward motion allowing a patient to walk backwards.
 While inside the machine, patients can also be turned sideways to focus work on the lateral musculature of the lower body.
-The machine can also be used for stationary exercises; providing support and help with balance.
+The machine can also be used for stationary exercises.
+This provides support and help with balance.
 The “unweighting” phenomenon is like that of aquatic therapy, however the Alter G Treadmill allows for precise and measurable changes to weight bearing.

 What Conditions is it Used For?

 The Alter G Treadmill is useful for patients who have broken bones or had orthopedic surgeries that limit how much weight can be put through a joint.
-Injuries and surgeries to the hip, knee, leg, ankle and foot can restrict movement for weeks at a time; movement that can be accomplished in the Alter G Treadmill almost immediately.
-In the Alter G Treadmill patients can weight bear sooner, promoting a more normal walking pattern and facilitating muscle use that more closely mimics the natural physics of our normal functional movements (walking, squatting, standing).
+Injuries and surgeries to the knee, hip, leg, ankle and foot can restrict movement for weeks at a time.
+This movement can be accomplished in the Alter G Treadmill almost immediately.
+Alter G Treadmill patients can weight bear sooner, promoting a more normal walking pattern.
+Additionally, it facilitates muscle use that more closely mimics the natural physics of our normal functional movements (walking, squatting, standing).
 It is extremely beneficial for total joint replacement patients, as decreased weight bearing decreases pain through the operated joint.